Diabetic Eye Disease

 Stages of Diabetic Retinopathy

-There are four distinct stages of diabetic retinopathy.
-They are:
+There are four distinct stages of diabetic retinopathy:

 - Mild nonproliferative retinopathy – microaneurysms develop in the tiny blood vessels of the retina

-- Moderate nonproliferative retinopathy – blood vessels to the retina become blocked
+- Moderate nonproliferative retinopathy – blood vessels to the retina start to leak and even bleed

 - Severe nonproliferative retinopathy – the blood supply to the retina is blocked